johnwick-2103/Infosys-Springboard-Virtual-Internship-7.0/README.md

-# 🎫 EventOS — Event Registration & Management Platform
+# 🎫 EventSphere — Event Registration & Management Platform

-EventOS is a centralized web-based **Event Registration and Management Platform** designed to digitize and streamline the complete event lifecycle.
+EventSphere is a centralized web-based **Event Registration and Management Platform** designed to digitize and streamline the complete event lifecycle.

 The platform provides separate experiences for **Administrators/Organizers** and **Participants/Students**, allowing events to be created, scheduled, managed, registered, and monitored through a single system.